Musician Physiotherapy

 • Review of practice routines, rehearsal schedules, and playing load

-• Identification of factors contributing to acute pain, overuse injuries
+• Analysis of causes contributing to acute pain, strain, and overuse injuries

 Why This Helps Our Physiotherapists